trisberg/starters/README.md

-# tanzu-starters
+# accelerators

-Starter repository for testing
+Accelerator repository for testing